ssapienza/ssapienza/writing-presentations.md

 Discussant, Metadata and Digital Archiving Panel, Saving America’s Radio Heritage: Radio Preservation, Access, and Education, Radio Preservation Task Force Conference, Washington, DC, February 2016.

+“Film & Friends at The Lookout, featuring historian Stephanie Sapienza,” Guest Curator and Presenter, The Lookout DC Filmmakers Collective, Washington, DC, January 2016.
+Presented on late-70’s CalArts filmmakers who worked on major blockbusters such as _Star Wars_, and screened experimental short films and oral history excerpts from the Alternative Projections project.

 “Virtual Reunification of Mixed Media Collections: A View from the Digital Humanities,” Presentation at the Association of Moving Image Archivists Annual Conference, Portland, OR, November 2015.

-“From the Desk of Modest Bob Pike: The Creative Film Society and Postwar Experimental Filmmaking Culture in LA,” Invited Presentation at Misfits 2015: Time-Based Media and the Museum, Carnegie Museum of Art, Pittsburgh, PA, October 2015.
+“From the Desk of Modest Bob Pike: The Creative Film Society and Postwar Experimental Filmmaking Culture in LA,” Invited Presentation at _Misfits 2015: Time-Based Media and the Museum_, Carnegie Museum of Art, Pittsburgh, PA, October 2015.
 [Link to presentation video](https://vimeo.com/154202375).

 “[Audiovisual Archives and the Context Conundrum](http://blog.commarts.wisc.edu/2015/07/13/audiovisual-archives-and-the-context-conundrum/),” Guest Blog Writer for the Radio Preservation Task Force series on the _Antenna_ media-cultural studies blog at University of Wisconsin-Madison, July 2015.